 Delta Force Paintball's full head helmet and equipment.

 Delta Force Paintball understands the need for security whilst games are underway.
 Each national Delta Force Paintball centre offers personal lockers for rent during the day, thus ensuring the safety of player's possessions during the day.

 Once each participant has been issued with their equipment, marshals will move around the basecamp dividing players into teams with coloured armbands.
 These teams have been predetermined by the Centre Manager according to the complete list of groups booked-in for the day.
 The teams will be divided equally by age, group size, and paintballing experience so as to ensure all games are competitive, safe and enjoyable for all players.

 A 30 minute break is taken for all players at approximately 1:00 pm, with drinks, crisps, sweets and a hot lunch (vegetarian options) available for purchase.
 Alternatively, groups are welcome to bring their own lunch and snacks.
-All Delta Force Paintball centres now supply 9" personal pizzas for lunch (with the exception of Delta Force Plymouth - which serves giant pasties as that's the 'national dish' in Devon) - please note these are generally an optional item subject to an additional charge.
+All national Delta Force Paintball centres supply 9" personal pizzas for lunch except for the Liverpool Paintball Centre where we provide a pasta lunch option - please note these are generally an optional item subject to an additional charge.
 The pizzas are supplied hot and fresh at lunchtime by Perfect Pizza (or similar national chain), we have secured a discount on the usual price and pass this entire saving (40%) on to our customers.
 Covered seating areas with picnic tables are available at all Delta Force Paintball centres.
 Each centre provides complimentary tea and coffee throughout the day.

 Enjoy your freshly prepared Lunch.